 picture taken by macro lens.

-Smoke Penetration This led me to discover the beauty which has been coaxed out of this process.
-The cellophane bubble blown by the moisture of the wood, the smoke with the smell of fruit trees, and the surface of the glass which was coated with a carbonized layer.
+The cellophane bubble is blown by the moisture of the wood, the smoke with the smell of fruit trees, and the surface of the glass which was coated with a carbonized layer.
 A layer with the color of silver, grant red and royal blue.
 An unexpected exchange in this act of give and take.